spudsbeets/spudintransit.com/README.md

 ## 🚀 Getting Started

-Clone the repo, install dependencies, and spin up the dev server:
+Clone the repo, install dependencies, and spin up the dev server.
+Hit 'Fun Path' button to jump right in.

 ```bash
 npm install